 The Science department at St. Peter has a rich tradition of excellence in science education.
-The program has produced a countless number of doctors, researchers, engineers, diagnostic imaging technicians, biologists, foresters, and geologists.
+The program has produced a countless number of doctors, researchers, engineers, diagnostic imaging technicians, biologists, foresters, chemists and geologists.
 Focussing on developing the skills needed in post-secondary education assists students in the transition to the next academic level.

-Working at the Peterborough Water Festival
+Working as student leaders at the annual Peterborough Children's Water Festival

-Involvement in Earth Day activities
+Involvement in local/regional Earth Day activities

-Participating in the annual Peterborough Engineering Challenge
+Participating in the annual Peterborough Engineering Society Challenge

 Participation in a STEM project between St. Peter Science department, and both the Faculty of Education at Trent University, and the Forensics Science faculty